Le Cordon Bleu Master Sommelier Matthieu Longuère tells us how to create the perfect drink to accompany your summer picnic.

 For wine, it is relatively easy.
 Whatever the colour, you just need something without too many tannins or too much oak.
 These both clash with the acidity and freshness that you usually associate with picnic food, especially if you are eating raw vegetables and fruits.

 Aside from the obvious Sauvignon Blanc, one might want to try a Grüner Veltliner from Austria.
 There are numerous good examples out there, with one of the best being a wine below 13% ABV which will taste fresher and fruitier.

-For rosé, I would recommend something riper and fruitier, made out of Grenache or Garnacha grape and from as recent a vintage as is available; 2018 from the Northern Hemisphere and 2019 from the Southern Hemisphere.
+For rosé, I would recommend something riper and fruitier, made out of Grenache or Garnacha grape and from as recent a vintage as is available.
 You will find some good examples from Navarra, Rioja in Spain, the Languedoc, the Roussillon and the Côtes du Rhône in Southern France, South Australia and South Africa.

 Looking at alcohol-free options, iced tea is incredibly easy to make and truly refreshing.
 Personally, I find green tea is the best starting point as it doesn’t need to be sweetened to balance out the dryness of the tannins in black tea.
 It is better brewed using actual leaves.
 The most common green teas are Chung Me, Gunpowder or Sencha.
 The secret for brewing green tea is not to boil the water and not to let it steep for too long; 70 degrees Celsius is the ideal temperature and a minute and a half would be more than enough.